-Use "V" or "G" in conjunction with "Y ("VY" or "GY") when the actual certified organic or transitional yield does NOT qualify for the APH yield adjustment election (60% T-Yield substitution).
+Example 1: If the insured qualifies for a yield substitution for the certified organic or transitional yield, use only the yield descriptors "V" or "G".
+Refer to [Exh.
+13F(2)], for yield use "V" or "G" in conjunction with "Y ("VY" or "GY") for the actual certified organic or transitional yield that does not qualify for the APH yield adjustment election

+(type) descriptors.